 However, this has now changed.
 Most of the KitchenAid baking attachments manufactured after 2018 have a polyester powder coating over the aluminum base.
 This protects the attachments and makes them safe for rough handling in a dishwasher.

 KitchenAid has also since released a range of standard stainless steel attachments.
 These are definitely dishwasher-friendly.

 Wire whisks are generally made with stainless but some have an aluminum hub that connect them to the stand mixer.
 It is better to clean these types of wire whisks by hand.

 If you are using a wire whisk that is all stainless steel, drop them into the dishwasher and forget about them.
 If you are not sure about the material used, wash them by hand.

-KitchenAid stand mixer mixing bowls are highly convenient to use and cleaning up afterwards is no longer a chore.
+KitchenAid stand mixer mixing bowls are highly convenient to use and cleaning up afterward is no longer a chore.
 To sum up, all new KitchenAid Mixing bowls are all dishwasher friendly.
 So are most of the standard baking attachments like dough hooks and beaters.
 Some wire whisks may require gentle handling and washing by hand.